Some General Surgeon Procedures

 The gallbladder is a small, pear-shaped organ that’s located in the upper right abdomen.
 Its main function is to collect bile and digestive fluid that is produced in the liver.
 Gallstones develop over time and block the flow of bile causing severe pain.
 The gallbladder may need to be removed to reduce the pain.

 The appendix is a small pouch-like organ that’s located in the human abdomen.
 It’s a human organ that doesn’t have a definitive purpose.
 Appendicitis is caused by the inflammation of the appendix which results in severe abdominal pain.

-In such cases, an Appendectomy must be performed in order to remove the appendix.
+In such cases, an appendectomy must be performed in order to remove the appendix.
 It’s a procedure that must be carried out quickly upon diagnosis.
 Leaving an inflamed and infected appendix untreated may cause it to burst and spread the infection throughout the abdomen.

 The esophagus is a tube that transfers food and liquids from the throat to the stomach.
-In the case of Barrett’s esophagus where there’s a chance of patient developing esophageal cancer and where esophageal cancer has not spread to other organs, an Esophagectomy is performed to surgically remove the esophagus.
+In the case of Barrett’s esophagus where there’s a chance of the patient developing esophageal cancer and where esophageal cancer has not spread to other organs, an esophagectomy is performed to surgically remove the esophagus.